 Handling Special Characters with Escape Sequences

-If a string contains quotation marks, C++ may misinterpret them, leading to an error.
+If a string contains quotation marks, C++ may misinterpret them as the end of the string, leading to an error.

 Incorrect Example (Will Not Work)